Vindair/CP317-W2018-G3/documents/Subby-Requirements.md

 ### 3.7.
 Security
 There are a few main areas of concern for the security of this application:
 * **User Passwords:** User passwords must be hashed with a unique salt in the event that a malicious actor were to obtain a dump of the database.
 Additionally, user invitations must use one-time tokens; password resets require confirmation; and administrators are able to modify user account access should a user become compromised.
 * **Administrators:** Administrator accounts have powerful capabilities, and should only be created manually via migration.
-No UI shall exist allowing a user or administrator to change their permission level.
+No UI will exist allowing a user or administrator to change their permission level.
 * **SQL Injection:** No queries are to be manually written that might allow for a user to supply a malicious payload.
 * **Logging:** Basic logging should be done for future investigation of security issues (request information such as route, client IP, etc).